Living Learning Communities on the Bluff

 All community requests Are made in the housing agreement.
 You can view the agreement with the link above

-- Step #1: Select your community preference in the Housing Agreement
+- Step #1: Select your community preference in the Housing Agreement.
+Preferences received before June 13 will receive priority in the opportunity to join this community type

 - Step #2: The Office of Student Housing and Residence Life will verify that you meet any program requirements